Skip to main content

 • Tool says your API handles nulls correctly.
 It does not.

-• Tool says rate limiting is enforced.
+• The tool says rate limiting is enforced.
 It is not.

 • Tool says no breaking changes.
 There are three.

-The result is worse than having no tool at all — you have false confidence.
-We treat every false output as a P0 bug: regression test, root cause fix, recurrence verification.
+The result is worse than having no tool at all; you end up with false confidence.
+We treat every false output as a P0 bug: regression testing, root-cause fix, recurrence verification.

 We don’t claim zero false outputs.
 We claim false output is our most aggressively hunted bug class.
-When you find one, file an issue — we treat it as urgent.
+When you find one, file an issue, and we will treat it as urgent.

 What This Means in Practice